cj-mills/christianjmills/_posts/2020-12-6-Basic-In-Game-Style-Transfer-Tutorial.md

 ### Set the Unity Version

+Select a Unity version from the drop-down menu.
 The demo project was made using Unity `2019.4.5f1`.
-You can just use the latest `2019.4` release if you don't have one already installed ([download](unityhub://2019.4.16f1/e05b6e02d63e)).
-Select the target Unity version from the drop-down menu.
+You can use a later `2019.4` release if you don't have that version installed ([download](unityhub://2019.4.16f1/e05b6e02d63e)).

 ![set-unity-version-0-0](\images\basic-in-game-style-transfer-tutorial\set-unity-version.png)